Awards for ExcellenceAmy

 The Personal Achievement Award is given to individuals who have made substantial contributions toward the goals of APGA and the natural gas industry.
 Over the years, YCNGA CEO Jimmy Sprouse has served on a variety of committees with the APGA and currently serves on the Board of Directors.
 Within the industry at large, he has been involved with the APGA Research Foundation as a Board Member since 2012 and also served as Chair of the Gas Technology Institue (GTI) Utilization Technology Development Board.
 Jimmy is dedicated to promoting the benefits of natural gas for consumers and is well deserving of this year’s APGA Personal Achievement Award.

-“When a community owns its gas utility a public natural gas system is directly accountable to the citizens it serves.”
+“A community owned public gas utility is directly accountable to the citizens it serves.”

 Local Control: Having a public natural gas system gives a community local control over how gas is provided to homes and businesses.
 Decisions are made through citizen participation instead of being made in a distant city by people who do not understand local issues and who are primarily focused on profits instead of service.